Religion in India

-Secularism
+Constitutional status

-The Constitution of India, declares India to be a secular state with no state religion.
+The Constitution of India declares India to be a secular state with no state religion.
 The Forty-second Amendment of the Constitution of India enacted in 1976 asserts the Preamble to the Constitution of India as secular.
-It was enacted by Fakhruddin Ali Ahmed who was pressured by Indira Gandhi, during the leadup to the Emergency.
-However, the Supreme Court of India in the 1994 case S. R. Bommai v.
+The Supreme Court of India in the 1994 case S. R. Bommai v.
 Union of India established that India had been secular since the formation of the Republic on 26 January 1950.
-Secularism in India is understood to mean not a separation of religion from state, but a state that supports or participates in a neutral manner in the affairs of all religious groups and as well as atheism.
+Secularism in India is understood to mean not a complete separation of religion from state, but a state that participates in a neutral manner in the affairs of all religious groups and as well as atheism while maintaining equidistance from all.

-However, the original copy of Indian constitution has an illustration of Rama, Sita, and Lakshmana in Part III on Fundamental Rights and Rama has been considered as the true guardian of people's rights.
-Article 48 of the Indian constitution prohibits the slaughter of cows or calves (a sacred animal in Hinduism) and the same is a criminal offense in most states of India.
+However, the original copy of the Indian constitution has an illustration of Rama, Sita, and Lakshmana in Part III on Fundamental Rights and Rama has been considered as the true guardian of people's rights.
+Article 48 of the Indian constitution prohibits the slaughter of cows or calves (a sacred animal in Hinduism) and the same is a criminal offence in most states of India.

 Secularism is defined as a basic structure doctrine of the constitution through the argument of Kesavananda Bharati v.
 State of Kerala case, that cannot be removed or amended by any means.
 However, there is no mention of the term “Basic Structure” anywhere in the Constitution of India.
 The idea that the Parliament cannot introduce laws that would amend the basic structure of the constitution have been evolved judicially over time and many cases.

 The particular provisions regarding secularism and freedom of religion in India in the constitution are: